 An employee of an institution whose official responsibilities include providing psychological counseling to members of the institution's community.
 Individuals providing counseling through the College's Counseling Center are deemed as professional counselors in accordance with this policy.
-The college's two professional counselors employed by the Counseling Center are Pamela Tremblay and Brandi Cameron.
-Appointments with the Counseling Center can be made by calling 706-880-8269.
+The college's professional counselor employed by the Counseling Center is Ratoya Mason.
+Appointments with the Counseling Center can be made by calling 706-880-8177.